Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Literature review

-\emph{(3) Do offensive and defensive adjustments reduce the impact of a hot hand?} A hot hand, even if it is real, might not result in measurable improvement in performance if the hot player adapts by making riskier moves or if the opposing team adapts by defending the hot player more intensively.
-For example, a hot basketball player might attempt riskier shots and the opposing team might guard a player they believe to be hot more closely.
-The extent to which such adjustments can be made varies by sport, by position, and by the game situation.
-For example, there is little opportunity for such adjustments for basketball free throws \autocite{gilovich1985hot} and there is less opportunity to shift defensive resources towards a single player in baseball than in basketball \autocite{green2017hot}, because the fielding team defends against a single batting team player at a time.
-An NHL goaltender must face the shots that are directed at him and thus has limited opportunities to make riskier moves if he feels that he is hot.
-Furthermore, the opposing team faces a single goaltender and therefore has limited opportunities to shift offensive resources away from other tasks and towards scoring on the goaltender.
-Therefore, NHL goaltenders provide an ideal setting in which to measure whether the hot-hand phenomenon occurs.
+\emph{(3) Do offensive and defensive adjustments reduce the impact of a hot hand?} A hot hand, even if it is real, may not result in measurable improvement in performance if the hot player adapts by making riskier moves or if the opposing team transfers resources to focus on the player.
+For example, a hot basketball player may attempt riskier shots and the opposing team may double team such a player.
+The extent to which such adjustments can be made varies by sport, by position, and by the game situation: There is little opportunity for such adjustments for basketball free throws \autocite{gilovich1985hot} and there is less opportunity to transfer defensive resources towards a single player in baseball than in basketball \autocite{green2018hot} because the fielding team faces batters sequentially.
+Resources can only be transferred across time by letting better pitchers face better batters, rather than across space for the defensive team since there is only one batter in the batter's box at a time.
+The opportunity for transferring resources is even less for an NHL team facing a hot goalie than for a baseball team facing a hot batter, because the NHL team typically faces the same goalie for the entire game, which minimizes the opportunity to transfer resources across time.
+Transferring resources across space is only possible through strategies like ``crowding the net''.
+Overall, the opportunities to transfer resources away from other tasks and towards scoring are more limited than in the case of basketball and even baseball.
+NHL goaltenders thus provide an ideal setting in which to measure whether the hot-hand phenomenon occurs.

-\emph{(4) Estimation of a hot-hand effect for different positions in a variety of sports.} In addition to basketball shooters, the list of sports positions for which hot-hand effects have been investigated includes baseball batters and pitchers \autocite{green2017hot}, soccer penalty shooters \autocite{otting2019regularized}, dart players \autocite{otting2020thehot}, and golfers \autocite{livingston2012hot}.
+\emph{(4) Estimation of a hot-hand effect for different positions in a variety of sports.} In addition to basketball shooters, the list of sports positions for which we have investigated hot-hand effects includes baseball batters and pitchers \autocite{green2018hot}, soccer penalty shooters \autocite{otting2022regularized}, soccer in-game scoring \autocite{parsons2015hot}, dart players \autocite{otting2020hot}, and golfers \autocite{livingston2012hot}.